horanchikk/qVim/README.md

 # Welcome to qVim!

-qVim - it is vim plugin manager with graphic interface.
+qVim - it is vim plugin manager with web interface.
 Here you can find some plugins and qVim install it to your favorite text editor automatically.

 ## Why qVim?